I Couldn’t Commit To Therapy Until I Tried It On Zoom

 Advertisement

-I had stopped seeing my college counselor after two sessions, and cancelled on my Cognitive Behavioral Training therapist after just one (because I’d spotted her wearing overalls and riding a bike around my neighborhood, and I knew I’d never again be able to see her as anything other than a peer).
+I had stopped seeing my college counsellor after two sessions, and cancelled on my Cognitive Behavioural Training therapist after just one (because I’d spotted her wearing overalls and riding a bike around my neighbourhood, and I knew I’d never again be able to see her as anything other than a peer).
 One thing that stuck with me from both experiences is the memory of the therapists’ offices.
 The unfamiliar, uncomfortable chairs; the professional accreditation certificates lining the walls; the box of tissues sitting ominously on the coffee table, daring me to break — it all seemed alienating, rather than reassuring.

 As you might have guessed, it takes a lot for me to open up to people.
 I’m a true Scorpio in the sense that I don’t share my emotions willingly with anyone.
 I’m naturally introverted and tend to manage a lot of unfamiliar social situations by muting my idiosyncrasies.
 But, more than that, I hate to be vulnerable — and the sterility of doctors’ office settings always made getting past my innate reticence way more challenging.